-The Northern Colorado Regional Forensic Laboratory (NCRFL) provides forensic Science services to the Weld County Sheriff’s Office, Larimer County Sheriff’s Office, the Greeley Police Department, the Fort Collins Police services and the Loveland Police Department.
-In addition, the Colorado Bureau of Investigations is a full participant in the laboratory and offers its services to any law enforcement agency within the Northern Colorado Region as well as serving as the quality oversight agency for the regional lab.
-This regional lab has staff provided by all 6 agencies listed above working in the following forensic disciplines: Digital & Multimedia Evidence (computers/cell phones, audio analysis and video analysis), Latent Prints, Impression Evidence (shoe and tire track comparisons), Firearms/Tool marks (to include serial number restoration and distance determination), Drug Chemistry Analysis, and Forensic Biology.
+The Northern Colorado Regional Forensic Laboratory (NCRFL) provides forensic science services to the Weld County Sheriff's Office, Larimer County Sheriff's Office, the Greeley Police Department, Fort Collins Police Services and the Loveland Police Department.
+In addition, the Colorado Bureau of Investigation is a full participant in the laboratory and offers its services to any law enforcement agency within the northern Colorado region, as well as serving as the quality oversight agency for the regional lab.
+This regional lab has staff provided by all 6 agencies listed above working in the following forensic disciplines: digital and multimedia evidence (computers/cell phones, audio analysis and video analysis), latent prints, impression evidence (shoe and tire track comparisons), firearms and tool marks (to include serial number restoration and distance determination), drug chemistry analysis, and forensic biology.

-The services provided by the highly trained personnel in the NCRFL are as comprehensive in the specialty areas described above as in larger labs.
+The services provided by the highly trained personnel in the NCRFL are as comprehensive in the specialty areas described above as would be found in large, metropolitan laboratories.
 The goal of the lab is to provide quality services that meet the needs of the criminal justice system in the northern Colorado region.
-Laboratory examinations and analysis carried out with integrity and technical competence will help exonerate the innocent as well as help convict the guilty.
+Laboratory examinations and analysis carried out with integrity and technical competence will help exonerate the innocent, as well as help convict the guilty.

 DIGITAL & MULTIMEDIA EVIDENCE

-Digital & multimedia evidence is a forensic service where the lab has observed a continuing increase in the demand for services.
-The discipline encompasses two basic areas; computer forensics and audio/video analysis.
-Examiners work to first to collect the digital data/images that can be found in various digital devices, to include smart phones, computers, GPS, and surveillance systems.
-Secondly, the examiners employ various technologies, both software and hardware based, to interpret the data collected to provide useful information to assist the submitting agency in their investigations.
+Digital and multimedia evidence is a forensic service that has increased in demand in the last several years.
+The discipline encompasses two basic areas: computer forensics and audio/video analysis.
+Examiners work first to collect the digital data/images that can be found in various digital devices, to include smart phones, computers, GPS and surveillance systems.
+Secondly, the examiners employ various technologies, both software- and hardware-based, to interpret the data collected to provide useful information to assist in law enforcement investigations.

 FORENSIC BIOLOGY / DNA ANALYSIS